oksusoo1/fireflutter/README.md

 - Enable firestore.
 - Copy the [firestore securiy rules](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.rules) and update it on your firebase project.
+- To install the firestore indexes, it is recommended to run the query and click the link of it to generate the indexes.
+  - To do this, just call `getFirestoreIndexLinks` method and it will print the link on debug console.
+You just need to click the links.
-- Copy the [firestore indexes](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.indexes.json) and update it on your firebase project.
+  - See the [firestore indexes](https://raw.githubusercontent.com/thruthesky/fireflutter/main/firebase/firestore.indexes.json) and if you want to update it manually on your firebase project.

 ### Setting admin on firestore security rules